-The Audubon Center Bent of the River offers inquiry-based scientific field studies directly linked to Connecticut State science curriculum standards for grades 5-12.
-Each field study program includes an introductory classroom visit from an Audubon Educator, pre- and post-visit classroom activities, and a visit to the Audubon Center Bent of the River, a 700-acre sanctuary filled with diverse ecosystems and habitats.
+The Bent of the River Audubon Center offers inquiry-based scientific field studies directly linked to Connecticut State science curriculum standards for grades 5-12.
+Each field study program includes an introductory classroom visit from an Audubon educator, pre- and post-visit classroom activities, and a visit to the Bent of the River Audubon Center, a 700-acre sanctuary filled with diverse ecosystems and habitats.

 Early program registration ensures a more diverse set of date options.
 We look forward to working with you!

 Students explore an aquatic and terrestrial habitat characteristic of the Eastern Deciduous Forest Biome.
 Using telescoping nets, two-way magnifiers, and field guides, students conduct a macro-invertebrate survey of a vernal pool.
 Students use a dichotomous key and field guides to identify characteristic trees and inhabitants of the upland forest floor community.
 Students discover the connection between the aquatic and terrestrial habitats through an examination of the Pomperaug River Watershed and discuss how their everyday actions impact the environment.

 Program length: 3 hours (includes ½ hour for lunch)

 Class Size: 35 students

 CT Science Standards: 5.4, 6.2, 6.4, 9.7, 10.5

 Developed through partnership with Region 15 - Grade 5

 Students conduct a benthic macro-invertebrate survey to analyze water quality of the Pomperaug River, use scientific sampling techniques to identify soil decomposers in a leaf litter study, and use a dichotomous key to identify floodplain trees.
 Students compare macro-invertebrate adaptations to reinforce the connection between the river and floodplain forest habitats or create a food web to demonstrate the flow of energy through ecosystems.